ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 > become more stable.

 - Data minimization of the proof value
-- Unlinkability of the protected header contents
+- Unlinkability of the Header contents

 # IANA Considerations